Lewis Loflin Biography

-When rectified and filtered the capacitors held the charge of over 700 VDC and can be lethal.
+When rectified and filtered, the capacitors held the charge of over 700 VDC and could be lethal.
 These chopper boards used power MOSFETs and operating at over 32 kHz is what supplied the power to ionize a gas to cut through up to 2 inches of steel.
-This high-frequency enabled the designers to reduce the size and weight of the components.
+This high-frequency enabled designers to reduce the size and weight of the components.

-If anything was wrong on the board the parts would literally explode like a shotgun.
-My trick was to test this in such a way to keep the board from literally blowing up if some minor part was still defective.
+If anything was wrong on the board, the parts would literally explode like a shotgun.
+My trick was to test this in such a way as to keep the board from literally blowing up if some minor part was still defective.

 Tell us about your blog electronics projects for students.